djahdanrich/MapManagerAddon/README.md

 3. MapManager will automatically scan for `ExitNode` and `SpawnNode` instances in the scene.
 4. Connect nodes visually in the graph to define transitions.
 5. Add `ConstantNodes` to mark nodes that should persist across scenes.
+6. Your graph will auto save on leaving the manager.
+There are loading and saving popups and a delete data if an error occurs.

 ## Use Case Example